All previous events hosted by Addressing Domestic Abuse are listed below.

 Webinar – Innovations in and around domestic abuse

-We were delighted to host a webinar highlighting innovative work and research around domestic abuse.
+We were delighted to host a webinar on 25th June 2025 which highlighted innovative work and research around domestic abuse.
 The webinar included:

 National domestic abuse & housing national roundtable

-Our Domestic Abuse and Housing National Roundtable was hosted by Durham University Business School and the event brought together leaders from across the domestic abuse and housing fields to focus on what our key questions to HM Government would be.
+Our Domestic Abuse and Housing National Roundtable on 30th January 2025 was hosted by Durham University Business School and the event brought together leaders from across the domestic abuse and housing fields to focus on what our key questions to HM Government would be.
 Participants included colleagues from:

 Inside Housing.